Table of Contents

 It gets dark early and at camp you will need this to get around, to see in your tent and for nighttime bathroom runs!
 The last morning involves hiking in the dark.
 I used this one and it was so strong for less than $15!
 You can get on Amazon!

 Sometimes you need to keep wet things separated from dry things in your backpack and you want to keep important things, like cameras and phones, dry.
 I used these wet and dry sacks and they were very handy!

 There is little shade along the trail and long days at high elevation in the sun, which is a recipe for sun damage.
 The sun ages the crap out of your skin and I don’t think anyone likes looking older right?
 This is my favorite sunscreen.
 No chemical ingredients and it works.
 Make sure to reapply every two hours, more if sweating.

 The mosquitos in Peru are VICIOUS.
-I recommend bug spray with 30% DEET but I dislike using this near my face.
+I recommend bug spray with at least 30% DEET but I dislike using this near my face.
 I did some research then purchased what is supposedly the only herbal that works, “Repel Lemon Eucalyptus”.
 It smells nice and I used in from the chest up and those annoying gnats stayed away.

 I took vitamin B1 pills twice a day starting a week before the trip and also during the trip.
 I learned this from a friend who works in Africa.
 It works.
 Overall I only had two bites the entire nine day trip, which may be a record!

 Simply put, your body compensates for less oxygen by hyperventilating and this hyperventilation leads to chemical changes that can cause nausea, headache, fatigue, dizziness and appetite changes.
 The trekking companies all have oxygen available for emergencies.
 Acclimatizing properly is very important.
 Hydration is probably the most important factor in combatting altitude effects.